hanxinimm/LinqEntityFramework.Docs/docs/managing-schemas/migrations/applying.md

 ***

-For more information on creating bundles see the [EF Core tools reference](xref:core/cli/index).
+For more information on creating bundles see the [Linq EF tools reference](xref:core/cli/index).

 ### `efbundle`